-- 3.18 The joint submission from Independent Dairy Processors (IDPs) on our proposed focus areas requested that the Commission widen the focus area to include the impacts of the section 150B amendments. - 3.19 We note that our proposed focus areas on the Monthly Benchmark Conversion Rate proposed that we consider the application of section 150B(1)(c), which would necessarily consider the effect of the new section 150B(2).
-In any event, we have considered the effect of section 150B(2) as part of this focus area. - 3.20 IDPs also submitted that reviewing the calculation of the Monthly Benchmark Conversion Rate was a lower priority compared to the other assumptions in section 150B(1), because such a review would be unlikely to provide anything not already known, and the Commission had already rejected IDP concerns about practical feasibility of the calculation. - 3.21 We note these points but consider it important to review the Monthly Benchmark Conversion Rate as part of this calculation review, because: - 3.21.1 the Monthly Benchmark Conversion Rate can have a significant impact on the base milk price; and - 3.21.2 amendments to section 150B now allow us to assess the way in which the section 150B(1) assumptions are used in setting the base milk price for consistency with the section 150A purpose. - 3.22 We agree that reviewing the application of the other assumptions in section 150B(1) is important in light of the amendments to section 150B, and we will consider these in upcoming reviews of the base milk price calculation and the Manual, as a matter of priority.
+- 3.19 IDPs also submitted that reviewing the calculation of the Monthly Benchmark Conversion Rate was a lower priority compared to the other assumptions in section 150B(1), because such a review would be unlikely to provide anything not already known, and the Commission had already rejected IDP concerns about practical feasibility of the calculation.24 - 3.20 We note these points but consider it important to review the Monthly Benchmark Conversion Rate as part of this calculation review, because: - 3.20.1 the Monthly Benchmark Conversion Rate can have a significant impact on the base milk price; and - 3.20.2 amendments to section 150B now allow us to assess the way in which the section 150B(1) assumptions are used in setting the base milk price for consistency with section 150A. - 3.21 We agree that reviewing the application of the other assumptions in section 150B(1) is important in light of the amendments to section 150B, and we will consider how to do this for upcoming reviews of the base milk price calculation and the Manual, as appropriate.